jenniferKaiser21/jenniferKaiser21/README.md

 -->

 ## ⚡ A quick introduction
-* ⚡ I recently started a new job as a Software Engineer on the DevX Platforms team at Comcast!
+* ⚡ I am a Software Engineer on the Cloud Infrastructure Reliability Engineering Systems Linux Team in the Comcast Cloud Technology (CCT) organization, formerly the DevX Platforms Systems Linux Team at Comcast!
+* ⚡ I specialize in Linux OS patching, hardening, and provisioning automation, Ansible, AWX, Kubernetes, Docker, and cloud computing (such as AWS and on-prem cloud solutions), bespoke Python script writing for metrics collection and automation, CI/CD with Github Actions and Concourse.
 * 🔭 I've completed certifications in Backend Engineering and Data Engineering (Python, SQL, AWS, Django, etc)
-* 🌱 My most recent projects have been working on fullstack Django web applications deployed using AWS
+* 🌱 I recently made my first open-source contribution to Comcast's [FishyMetrics](https://github.com/comcast/fishymetrics)
 * 😄 Pronouns: She/Her
 * 👩‍🏫 Fun-Fact: I am a former K-12 Educator with 12 years of experience
 ---